cedar: Optimized and Unified Machine Learning Input Data Pipelines: Optimizing Input Data Pipelines

-These results demonstrate two important takeaways.
-First, caching can harm pipeline throughput, e.g., caching the int8 to fp32 conversion (F).
-This is because operators can increase the size of each sample; caching can incur more I/O overheads relative to compute saved.
-Secondly, caching after any \textit{random} operator (e.g., random crop) would unacceptably reduce the model's accuracy (see $\S$\ref{sec:background}).
-Considering these factors, applying caching to the CV pipeline is ineffective without further optimizations!
-Caching prior to the first random operator (crop - C) \textit{increases} execution time by $81\%$, while caching the decoded image only reduces execution time by $5\%$ but requires $5.86\times$ more cache capacity than the dataset itself.
+\textbf{Caching.} Caching can improve performance by trading off compute for storage costs.
+Figure~\ref{fig:caching} shows the execution time and intermediate cache size observed when caching the output of a specific operator to the disk of the 8-core VM.
+Caching can harm throughput, such as caching the output of int8 to fp32 conversion (F).
+Doing so increases the size of each sample, incurring more I/O overheads relative to compute saved.
+Furthermore, caching after any \textit{random} operator (e.g., crop (C)) would violate the stochastic semantics of the pipeline, harming the model's accuracy.
+Considering these factors, caching the CV pipeline is largely ineffective without additional optimizations!
+The best semantic-preserving cache location (after decode (D)) minimally reduces execution time at large storage cost.